 Saving your relationship after an emotional affair will need time, dedication and a few golden rules to follow.

 You will have to cut off any connection with the person you were having an emotional connection with, no questions asked.
-It might hurt to say goodbye to this person, but to work on your relationship, this needs to be done.
+It might hurt to say goodbye to this person, but to work on your relationship, you must follow the no-contact rule.

 2. Preparing your mindset